-“To provide cost-effective, appropriate personalised markeitng and online services to the SME / mid-corporate market”.
+“To provide cost-effective, appropriate personalised marketing and online services to the SME / mid-corporate market”.

-we're not looking at providing “big ticket” sales or fantastically expensive recommendations, were looking at providing effective solutions to your problems which don’t cost the earth, either in resources or money
+we're not looking at providing “big ticket” sales or fantastically expensive recommendations, we're looking at providing effective solutions to your problems that don’t cost the earth, either in resources or money

 - “appropriate” and “personalised”